argumentativeyouth/pblog/_pages/about.md

 ---

 ![Hello](/assets/img/08.jpg)

 I am a doodler, scribbler, blogger, philonoist & spy, in the reverse order.

 I also love photography.

 You can check out my art and photography [here](https://www.pritams.studio/).
+And I also write for [The Onion Saint](https://blog.theonionsaint.com/).

 I work at an AI-powered edtech, revolutionizing education.